 CtrlS Datacenter is an Indian based company headquartered in Hyderabad, with operations in Mumbai, Noida, and Bangalore.
 The company began in 2007, founded by Sridhar Pinnapureddy.

-It is the first Tier 4 certified data center in India and is Asia’s largest Tier 4 Datacenter as well as the company provides various offerings from platform level services which include data center infrastructure, backup, storage, and much more.
+It is the first Tier 4 certified data center in India and is Asia’s largest Tier 4 Datacenter, as well as the company, provides various offerings from platform level services which include data center infrastructure, backup, storage, and much more.

-The company designs, develops and operate Tier 4 data centers in fast-growing commercial markets of Africa and South Asia regions.
+The company designs develop and operate Tier 4 data centers in the fast-growing commercial markets of Africa and South Asia regions.
 It is South Asia’s first Uptime Institute Tier IV certified infrastructure.

 The company offers highly reliable and secure data centers to domestic and international clients, and the customers of the company are not bound to one hardware or software provider.